 - LiNbO₃ – infrequently used in 1.5 µm applications and optical frequency shifters

 - MgF₂ – typically used in combination with crystal quartz for achromatic waveplates

 - Sapphire – for defense applications in extreme environmental conditions

 - YVO₄ – waveplates for the 400 nm to 5 µm ranges

 Waveplates for the IR, higher energies, or larger formats

-As the world's only entirely vertically integrated CdS, CdSe, and KDP waveplate producer, we deliver accurate performance for demanding applications.
+As the world's only entirely vertically integrated CdS, CdSe, KDP and KD*P waveplate producer, we deliver accurate performance for demanding applications.

 Our control over crystal growth benefits customers who need larger sizes, high laser damage threshold performance, or more accurate retardation tolerances.